NPR-investigations/SB_202_analysis/geocoding_code_notes.md

 We also used R's census geocoder for some of the addresses at one point. <br>

 Fast forward to late May of 2022, the voter registration window for the primary closed, so we purchased the latest [voter rolls from Georgia Secretary of State](https://sos.ga.gov/page/order-voter-registration-lists-and-files), and stitched it together with the old addresses.
 Turns out that most addresses have been geocoded and we were able to geocode the rest relatively quickly.
-The notebook that does the stitching is [here](https://github.com/NPR-investigations/SB_202_analysis/blob/main/20220503_geocoding_current_voter_file_fill_null.ipynb)
+The notebook that does this stitching is [here](https://github.com/NPR-investigations/SB_202_analysis/blob/main/20220503_geocoding_current_voter_file_fill_null.ipynb)<br>

+And then we incorporated Geocodio and ArcGIS results in [this notebook](https://github.com/NPR-investigations/SB_202_analysis/blob/main/20220512_SB_202_voter_address_cleanup.ipynb)

+### about geocoding drop box addresses
+We initially only have the 2021 runoff addresses, and then we got the May addresses and got the Nov 2020 addresses through reviewing ballot transfer forms.
+[This notebook](https://github.com/NPR-investigations/SB_202_analysis/blob/main/20220519_clean_2022_dropbox_addresses.ipynb) stitches all together.